ART Burger Sushi Bar

 Because all of the burgers are half-pound patties and come served with choice of house-cut fries, kale slaw, or sweet potato fries, you might regret having ordered that appetizer.
 But this is a restaurant, so to-go boxes are always available.

 Aside from The Art Burger (bacon, marinated red onion, bleu cheese, walnut chutney), all of the other Burgers & Such items are named for famous dead painters.
-In reality, each one is probably worth mentioning, but the highlights of the beef patty offerings are the El Greco (chorizo, marinated bell peppers, manchego cheese, Dijon mustard), the Munch (pork belly, whole grain mustard, cheddar, fried egg), and the Dali (fried pickles, avocado ranch, lettuce, tomato).
+In reality, each one is probably worth mentioning, but the highlights of the beef patty offerings are the El Greco (chorizo, marinated bell peppers, manchego cheese, mixed greens), the Munch (pork belly, whole grain mustard, cheddar, fried egg), and the Dali (fried pickles, avocado ranch, lettuce, tomato).

 The creations on the ‘Such’ portion get even more interesting, each of them highlighting different international cuisines.
 Take the Martinez (mojo pork patty, smoked ham, dill pickle, Swiss Cheese, brown mustard, pressed), the Caravaggio (ground lamb, cucumber tzatziki, lettuce, tomato, pita), or the Da Vinci (falafel veggie burger, hummus, tabbouleh, goddess dressing), each of them works of art with regional ties.